gvwilson/sdxpy/en/src/builder/index.md

 We have added a lot of steps to our original template method, which makes it a bit of a stretch to claim that the overall operation hasn't changed.
 Knowing what we know now,
-we could go back and modify the original `SkeletonBuilder.build` method to include those extra steps and provide do-nothing implementations.
+we could go back and modify the original `ConfigLoader.build` method to include those extra steps and provide do-nothing implementations.

 The root of the problem is that we didn't anticipate all the steps that would be involved